 Up to 8 People

-When you hike the Short Inca Trail to Machu Picchu, you will see impressive Inca ruins, expansive mountain views, lush subtropical vegetation and extraordinary ecological varieties.
-The Ancient Inca Road goes through the National Park and takes you through the Sun Gate with unforgettable views of Machu Picchu!
-We will pass through cloud forests and finally into subtropical vegetation.
-People hiking the short Inca Trail Trek will have the privilege of seeing the famous Machu Picchu Citadel in the afternoon on the first day and also visiting it again the next morning!
-This trek was designed for those with little travel time or prefer hotel rooms to camping, but still want to experience a part of the Historic Inca Trail and walk to the New 7 Wonder of the World: Machu Picchu!
+The short hike of the Inca Trail to Machu Picchu, will provide you with views of impressive Inca ruins, expansive mountains, lush subtropical vegetation and extraordinary ecological varieties.
+The ancient and original Inca Road goes through the National Park and takes you through the Sun Gate with unforgettable views of Machu Picchu!
+People hiking the short Inca Trail Trek will have the privilege of seeing the famous Machu Picchu Citadel in the afternoon on the first day and also visiting it again for a guided tour the next morning!
+This trek was designed for those with little travel time or who prefer hotel rooms to camping, yet still want to experience part of the Historic Inca Trail and walk the magical wonder of the world that is Machu Picchu!

 Your Inca Trail Trek Begins!

-Once we concur this steep incline, we stop at the campsite of the same name to enjoy our gourmet box lunch.
-The pace on this hike is fast, so that we can make it on a reasonable time at Machu Picchu, to enjoy a fully guided tour inside the citadel.
+After conquering this challenging ascent, we’ll take a break at the campsite of the same name and enjoy a gourmet box lunch.
+The pace of this hike is quick in order to ensure we reach Machu Picchu in a reasonable time for a fully guided tour inside the citadel.

-Once you reach Machu Picchu, you will have time to take more photos from the viewing platforms above the site (Guard House), where you can take the famous postcard pictures of Machu Picchu.
-You will arrive in the afternoon, as the archeological area starts to empty of tourists, which gives you the opportunity to take beautiful photos in the afternoon light with fewer people in your shots.
-Take your time to enjoy this magical experience before you take the bus down to Aguas Calientes to check into your hotel.
-Your will have a delicious dinner, then have time to walk around this picturesque little town, visit the hot springs or just go to your hotel to rest after such an exciting day.
+After reaching beautiful Machu Picchu take plenty of time to capture more photos from the viewing platforms above the site.
+We will be sure to visit the famous Guard House where you can take those postcard-worthy pictures of Machu Picchu.
+Your arrival in the afternoon will be graced with less tourists as the site will start to empty of people, offering you the opportunity to savor the beauty of the afternoon light and capture stunning shots with fewer crowds.
+Take time to fully immerse yourself in this magical experience before hopping on the bus to Aguas Calientes and checking into your hotel.
+Further, you’ll have a delicious dinner, and find plenty of time to stroll around the charming town, visit the hot springs, or simply relax at your hotel after such an exhilarating day.